 For the toppings

-1large egg white, plus 1 Tbsp water, for egg wash (optional)
+1large egg white, plus 1 tablespoon water, for egg wash (optional)

 pretzel salt, or coarse Kosher salt (optional)